Home - Salad - Tahini Caesar Salad with Olive Oil Breadcrumbs

 • Crusty sourdough bread (2 slices)

-Little Gem is a type of lettuce that looks like a baby head of romaine, with beautiful crinkled green leaves and a small, tender core of paler green inner leaves.
+• Romaine lettuce: It has crisp, sturdy leaves that hold up well to weightier dressings.
+If you can find Little Gem romaine, grab it!
+It’s a type of lettuce that looks like a baby head of romaine, with beautifully crinkled green leaves and a small, tender core of paler green inner leaves.

-Romaine lettuce leaves in a wooden salad bowl with creamy tahini Caesar salad dressing, olive oil breadcrumbs and grated Parmesan cheese.
+Romaine lettuce leaves in a wooden salad bowl with creamy tahini Caesar salad dressing in a bowl on the side.

 The dressing includes yogurt and cheese.
 But if you want to make this vegan-friendly you have some choices.